emarchak/custom_config/README.txt

 -- SUMMARY --

-The Custom Config module is a module intended for use by developers who are using the "installation profile" development strategy, as outlined in this post:
+The Custom Config module is a module intended for use by developers who are using the "installation profile" development strategy.

 -- REQUIREMENTS --